odedshr/theodorus/README.md

 - 2014/09/14 - 0.20 - Grunt
 - 2014/09/14 - 0.21 - topic-draft editing
 - 2014/09/14 - 0.22 - changing topic status from idea to discussion to draft

+1. proposal should be at the top of the list, espcially its deadline and current-status
+2.